-Individuals - Purple - \$ 6.00 Blue - \$5.00 Red - \$4.00 White - \$3.00 Pre-enter your performance by June 15.
+Individuals - Purple - \$ 6.50 Blue - \$5.50 Red - \$4.50 White - \$3.50 Pre-enter your performance by June 14.

 Groups or individuals will be eligible for competition.
 Anything over a solo will be considered a group performance.
 A 4-H member may sing or perform in two classes.
 Any number of songs may be sung or performed within the six minutes time limit.
 Accompaniment -Recorded background music may be used in the Drill and Dance Routine.
 Song performances may use recorded instrumental background music.
 Performers must furnish their own audio if recorded accompaniment is used.
 Other accompaniment may be piano, guitar, or other instruments.
-Live accompaniment, if used, may be by a 4H member. parent or leader.
+Live accompaniment, if used, may be by a 4H member, parent or leader.
 All performers must be 4-H members.

 Each performer will receive a ribbon and premium.
-The top individual performer and the top selected group performance winners will each receive a medal (if a purple ribbon was awarded).
+The top purple individual performer and the top purple selected group performance winners will each receive a medal.